The Fluffy Guy headed to Michigan Mar. 28

-Iglesias has comedy specials and movie work under his belt, some may also recognize his vocal work in such animated films as "The Book of Life", "Ferdinand", "Coco" and many more.
-Iglesias’ most current project is another collaboration with Netflix to create a TV series called “Mr. Iglesias.”
-The show is about a high-school teacher working at his alma mater with a talented, rag-tag group of students.
+While Iglesias has comedy specials and movie work under his belt, some may also recognize his vocal work in such animated films as "The Book of Life," "Ferdinand," "Coco" and many more.
+Iglesias’ most recent project is another collaboration with Netflix to create a TV series called “Mr. Iglesias.”
+The show is about a high school teacher working at his alma mater with a talented, rag-tag group of students.

+I’ve been a fan for years and I counted down the days until the comedy special was released.
+When I found out that he was coming into town, I was beyond excited.

 Like what you're reading?
 Sign up for our email newsletter here!